verrazzano/verrazzano/examples/helidon-config/README.md

 # Hello World Helidon

-The Helidon Config example is a Helidon-based service that returns a "hello world" response when invoked.
+The Hello World Helidon configuration example is a Helidon-based service that returns a "HelloConfig World" response when invoked.
+In this example, the configuration for application is set using a Kubernetes ConfigMap inplace of the default microprofile properties file.
 The example application is specified using Open Application Model (OAM) component and application configuration YAML files, and then deployed by applying those files.

 ## Prerequisites

 Install Verrazzano following the [installation instructions](https://verrazzano.io/docs/setup/install/installation/).

-The Hello World Helidon application deployment artifacts are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/hello-helidon`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.
+The Hello World Helidon configuration example deployment artifacts are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/helidon-config`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.

-**NOTE:** All files and paths in this document are relative to `<VERRAZZANO_HOME>/examples/hello-helidon`.
+**NOTE:** All files and paths in this document are relative to `<VERRAZZANO_HOME>/examples/helidon-config`.

 ## Deploy the Hello World Helidon application